ADAH-EviDENce/NewsReader/README.md

 - [vmc-from-scratch](https://github.com/ixa-ehu/vmc-from-scratch): creating a VM with the Dutch version of NewsReader
 - [newsreader-docker](https://hub.docker.com/r/vanatteveldt/newsreader-docker/): a Docker image for setting up a NewsReader server.

 At the moment, none of these implementations succesfully build the whole pipeline for Dutch (see [issues tracker](https://github.com/ADAH-EviDENce/NewsReader/issues)).
+We have therefore decided to build the pipeline from individual modules.

 ## Modules